oktadev/okta-blog/_source/_posts/2024-10-03-express-typescript-fga.md

 type: awareness
 ---

-OpenFGA is an open-source Relationship Based Access Control (ReBAC) system designed by Okta for developers, and adopted by the Cloud Native Computing Foundation (CNCF).
+OpenFGA is an open-source Relationship-Based Access Control (ReBAC) system designed by Okta for developers, and adopted by the Cloud Native Computing Foundation (CNCF).
 It offers scalability and flexibility, and it also supports the implementation of RBAC and ABAC authorization models, moving authorization logic outside application code, making it simpler to evolve authorization policies as complexity grows.
 In this guide, you will learn how to secure a Node.js API with Auth0 and integrate Fine-Grained Authorization (FGA) into document operations with OpenFGA.

 > **This tutorial was created with the following tools and services**:
 > - [Node 20.10.0](https://jdk.java.net/java-se-ri/21)